 Nothing makes one miss home more than the memory of festivals celebrated with family and friends, the expansive spread of food, and frequent exchange of gifts.
 Living away from family and friends one has grown up with can be difficult at the best of times, but it's especially tough during the festive season that is soon to begin.
 As an Indian living abroad I’ve missed celebrating Diwali with my family the most.
 Luckily, we can still celebrate Diwali with friends here in the Netherlands.
-Find your nearest Diwali celebration from the list below and join in the celebrations!

 Other than these Diwali celebrations, there are many Hindu temples in The Netherlands where one can go to offer prayers on festivals and other occasions.